c7s/react-boilerplate/packages/frontend/README.md

 > **NOTE**: It's mandatory to use `yarn i` instead of `yarn` or `yarn install`

--   `yarn i`: install dependencies with frozen lockfile and create necessary symlinks;
+-   `yarn i`: install dependencies with frozen lockfile;
 -   `yarn a`: shortcut for `yarn add -T -D`;
 -   `yarn r`: shortcut for `yarn remove`.